Five precepts: History

 In China, the five precepts were introduced in the first centuries CE, both in their śrāvakayāna and bodhisattva formats.
 During this time, it was particularly Buddhist teachers who promoted abstinence from alcohol (the fifth precept), since Daoism and other thought systems emphasized moderation rather than full abstinence.
 Chinese Buddhists interpreted the fifth precept strictly, even more so than in Indic Buddhism.
 For example, the monk Daoshi (c.
 600–683) dedicated large sections of his encyclopedic writings to abstinence from alcohol.
 However, in some parts of China, such as Dunhuang, considerable evidence has been found of alcohol consumption among both lay people and monastics.
 Later, from the 8th century onward, strict attitudes of abstinence led to a development of a distinct tea culture among Chinese monastics and lay intellectuals, in which tea gatherings replaced gatherings with alcoholic beverages, and were advocated as such.
 These strict attitudes were formed partly because of the religious writings, but may also have been affected by the bloody An Lushan Rebellion of 775, which had a sobering effect on 8th-century Chinese society.
 When the five precepts were integrated in Chinese society, they were associated and connected with karma, Chinese cosmology and medicine, a Daoist worldview, and Confucian virtue ethics.

 Ceremonies

 In Pāli tradition

+In Thailand, a leading lay person will normally request the monk to administer the precepts.

 In the Theravāda tradition, the precepts are recited in a standardized fashion, using Pāli language.
 In Thailand, a leading lay person will normally request the monk to administer the precepts by reciting the following three times:

 "Venerables, we request the five precepts and the three refuges [i.e. the triple gem] for the sake of observing them, one by one, separately".
 (Mayaṃ bhante visuṃ visuṃ rakkhaṇatthāya tisaraṇena saha pañca sīlāniyācāma.)

 After this, the monk administering the precepts will recite a reverential line of text to introduce the ceremony, after which he guides the lay people in declaring that they take their refuge in the three refuges or triple gem.

 He then continues with reciting the five precepts: